 When enabled, Sentry Mode is idle, ready to sound the alarm and save a recording of the security event if triggered.
-The clip length of the recording can be customized (touch Safety > Sentry Mode > Sentry Mode Clip Length).
-See Viewing Video Recordings on page 147 for information on viewing footage.
+See Viewing Video Recordings on page 123 for information on viewing footage.

 5. To manually enable/disable Sentry Mode until the next drive, touch the Sentry Mode icon.
 Sentry Mode is Off when the icon is no longer red.